Last updated: May 5, 2026

 - If you join a separate Medicare drug plan while in PACE, Medicare says you will be disenrolled from PACE.

-PACE is not just adult day care and it is not just another Medicare plan.
-In plain English, it is a full care system that combines medical care, long-term services and supports, prescription drugs, transportation, and care coordination under one roof.
-The trade is simple: you gain one team and one plan of care, but you give up much of the freedom to use any outside doctor or pharmacy for routine care.
+PACE is not just adult day care.
+It is not just another Medicare plan.
+In plain English, it is a full care system.
+It combines medical care, long-term services, prescription drugs, transportation, and care coordination.

-Quick Facts
+Quick facts

 - The basic federal eligibility rules are age 55 or older, live in a PACE service area, need nursing-home level care as certified by the state, and be able to live safely in the community with PACE help.

-- PACE covers all Medicare- and Medicaid-covered care and other services the care team decides are needed to improve or maintain health.
+- PACE covers Medicare- and Medicaid-covered care and other services the care team decides are needed to improve or maintain health.

 - If the care team cannot keep someone safe in the community, PACE can still provide care in a long-term care facility.